C7N-Ops/ADG/docs/concepts/what-is-adg.md

 Agentic Development Governance (ADG) is a systematic approach to governing **autonomous or semi-autonomous AI agents** that participate in software development activities.

-## Definition
+## Canonical definition

-**Agentic Development Governance (ADG)** encompasses the policies, processes, standards, and tooling that organizations use to:

-- define what development agents **can** and **cannot** do
-- monitor agent activity **in real time**
-- audit and reconstruct agent decisions **after the fact**
+The formal definition of ADG and related terms lives in **[Canonical Definitions](/docs/concepts/definitions-agentic-development)**.

+This page explains the **problem framing**: why ADG exists and what it is trying to prevent.

+## What ADG focuses on

+ADG focuses on the **engineering and operational reality** of building software with agents:

+- preserving **coherence** under autonomous change (code, schema, infra, docs)
-- enforce guardrails at critical boundaries (auth, data access, tenancy, environments)
+- enforcing boundaries (auth, data access, tenancy, environments)
-- preserve architectural intent and documentation truth over time

-ADG exists because the **volume and velocity** of agent-generated changes can exceed human review capacity—especially when agents modify **schema, migrations, infra, CI/CD, and security controls**.
+- ensuring **auditability** and **replayability** of agent actions
+- preventing drift that can “work today” while becoming brittle or unsafe over time

 ## What ADG is (and is not)

 ### ADG is
-- a governance layer for **agentic coding and agentic DevOps**
+- a governance layer for **agentic coding** and **agentic DevOps**
-- a set of enforceable rules and verification gates
-- a discipline for maintaining **coherence** under autonomous change
+- a discipline for maintaining **architectural intent** under high-velocity change
-- an approach to preventing “works today / breaks later” failures
+- an approach to preventing “works now / breaks later” failures

 ### ADG is not
 - a generic “AI ethics” program
+- model governance or data governance
 - a code assistant
 - a linter
 - a single CI check